anmolthakur74/BloomWatch/README.md

 ## Project Architecture

-1. User selects location, date range, and ROI size from the frontend
+1. The user selects a geographic location, date range, and region of interest (ROI) size from the frontend interface.
-2. Frontend sends requests to the backend API
+2. The frontend sends structured API requests to the backend service.
-3. Backend processes satellite data using Google Earth Engine
+3. The backend retrieves and processes satellite imagery using Google Earth Engine (GEE).
-4. NDVI values and bloom events are computed server-side
-5. Results are returned and visualized on the frontend
+4. NDVI time series, bloom events, and vegetation analytics are computed server-side and returned to the frontend for visualization.

 ---